10 Communication Exercises to Strengthen Your Relationship

 • Tired

 Why it works: Conversations go more smoothly when both partners are calm, focused, and emotionally regulated.
+Dialectical behavior therapy offers practical skills for emotional regulation during tough conversations, helping couples communicate more effectively.

 9. Shared Journaling

 What it is: Writing thoughts, feelings, or reflections in a shared journal.
+Journaling can provide couples with an outlet for complex ideas and emotions they find difficult to verbalize, fostering deeper understanding and connection.

 How it works: